 COVID-19 Protocols for Programs/Performances

-During rehearsals and classes, masks will be optional in the Theatre, Studio, and all other downstairs spaces.
-At performances, mask wearing is still required for audience members.
+During rehearsals, classes, and performances, masks will be optional in all areas of the building.
 Students will have the option to perform with or without a mask.

 If a student is sick

 Please stay home if you are sick or experiencing symptoms associated with COVID-19, such as fever (100.4° F or higher), chills, cough, shortness of breath or difficulty breathing, sore throat, nasal congestion, runny nose, recent loss of taste or smell, muscle or body aches, headache, nausea, vomiting, diarrhea, or unusual fatigue.
 A student who is showing symptoms must provide a negative COVID-19 test before returning to BAAY.